oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 ### What the Scripts Will do

-The scripts will deploy Oracle Unified Directory (OUD), Oracle Access Manager (OAM), and Oracle Identity Governance (OIG).
+The scripts will deploy Oracle Unified Directory (OUD), Oracle Access Manager (OAM), and Oracle Identity Governance (OIG), Oracle Identity Role Intelligence (OIRI) and Oracle Advanced Authentication (OAA).
 They will integrate each of the products.
 You can choose to integrate one or more products.

 The scripts perform the following actions: